 The Federal Insecticide, Fungicide and Rodenticide Act ("FIFRA"), a health and safety statute, requires that certain products within our Specialty Products segment must be registered with the U.S. Environmental Protection Agency ("EPA") because they are considered pesticides.
 As part of the registration review process, the EPA assesses a wide variety of studies to determine the likelihood of risk to human health and the environment from exposure associated with use of the product.
-We hold EPA registrations permitting us to sell ethylene oxide as a medical device sterilant and spice fumigant and propylene oxide as a fumigant of nuts and spices.
+We hold EPA registrations permitting us to sell ethylene oxide ("EtO") to others as a medical device sterilant and spice fumigant and propylene oxide as a fumigant of nuts and spices.

-In April 2008, the EPA issued a RED ("Re-registration Eligibility Decision") for ethylene oxide which permitted the continued use of ethylene oxide "to sterilize medical or laboratory equipment, pharmaceuticals, and aseptic packaging, or to reduce microbial load on musical instruments, cosmetics, whole and ground spices and other seasoning materials and artifacts, archival material or library objects".
-In 2013, the EPA initiated a new registration review of ethylene oxide, in line with and as part of the registration review scheduled for a large number of other pesticides.
+In April 2008, the EPA issued a RED ("Re-registration Eligibility Decision") for EtO which permitted the continued use of EtO "to sterilize medical or laboratory equipment, pharmaceuticals, and aseptic packaging, or to reduce microbial load on musical instruments, cosmetics, whole and ground spices and other seasoning materials and artifacts, archival material or library objects".
+In 2013, the EPA initiated a new registration review of EtO, in line with and as part of the registration review scheduled for a large number of other pesticides.
 When the Final Work Plan was issued in March 2014, the EPA anticipated that this registration review process would take approximately seven years.
-In December 2016, the EPA issued its Integrated Risk Information System ("IRIS") assessment of ethylene oxide (the "IRIS Assessment"), another aspect of the EPA's safety review of ethylene oxide.
+In December 2016, the EPA issued its Integrated Risk Information System ("IRIS") assessment of EtO (the "IRIS Assessment"), another aspect of the EPA's safety review of EtO.
 In November 2020, the EPA issued a Draft Human Health Risk Assessment for Ethylene Oxide ("Draft HHRA").
 In this Draft HHRA, the EPA presented multiple perspectives on risk extrapolation, including the IRIS Assessment.
-While acknowledging the necessity of maintaining the critical uses of ethylene oxide, based on the range of unit risk provided in this qualitative assessment, the EPA stated that there should be further mitigation measures implemented.
+While acknowledging the necessity of maintaining the critical uses of EtO, based on the range of unit risk provided in this qualitative assessment, the EPA stated that there should be further mitigation measures implemented.
 In April 2023, the EPA released a Proposed Interim Decision and Draft Human Health Risk Assessment addendum which included certain proposed mitigation measures.
+In January 2025, the EPA issued its Interim Decision ("ID") whereby EtO was re-registered for the sterilization of medical devices and the reduction of microbes on certain spices/seasonings.
+The ID provides for a phase-out period for the use of EtO on certain spices, and it discontinues minor applications, such as use on musical instruments, cosmetics, and archival and library materials.
+The ID also includes mitigation and monitoring measures impacting product users, including our customers, with phased compliance deadlines ranging from several months to ten years.
+Further, the ID contemplates that EPA will gather annual worker exposure data from EtO users, including our customers.
+The ID may be subject to further review, including additional stakeholder input.

-We believe that the EPA intends to reregister ethylene oxide for the sterilization of medical or laboratory equipment, pharmaceuticals, aseptic packaging, and the reduction of microbes on spices/seasonings, with the proposed mitigation measures potentially impacting such users, including our customers.
-The product, when used as a sterilant for certain medical devices, has no known equally effective substitute.
+EtO, when used as a sterilant for certain medical devices, has no known equally effective substitute.
 In October 2019, the U.S. Food and Drug Administration in a public statement said, "Although medical devices can be sterilized by several methods, ethylene oxide is the most common method of sterilization of medical devices in the U.S. and is a well-established and scientifically-proven method of preventing harmful microorganisms from reproducing and causing infections."
 Management believes the lack of availability of this product could not be reasonably tolerated by various medical device manufacturers or the health care industry due to the resultant infection potential.